sashetophizika/hyprscratch/README.md

 ### Extra hyprscratch commands:

-* `cycle [special]`: cycles between normal (or special with the `special` option) scratchpads in the order they are defined in the configuration file.
+* `cycle`: cycles between scratchpads in the order they are defined in the configuration file.

 * `hideall`: hides all scratchpads, useful mostly when stacking multiple of them.